Hosamov/exclusions-db-electron/README.md

   in user to change own account's password/info.
 Also accessible by admin - editing roles, activating account, resetting password, etc...
 - /users/:user/delete_user - After confirmation in /users/:user/confirm_delete,
   Redirects to /users route.
+Accessible by Admin only.
 - /users/:user/confirm_delete - Renders page to confirm deletion of selected user.
 Redirects to /users/:user/delete_user route.
+Accessible by Admin only.

 ### Archive GET Routes
-- /archive - Renders list of all archived exclusions
+- /archive - Renders list of all archived exclusions.
+Accessible by Admin or Supervisor.
-- /archive/:exclusion - Renders individual archived/past exclusion order
+- /archive/:exclusion - Renders individual archived/past exclusion order.
+  Accessible by Admin or Supervisor.

 ## POST Routes: